kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Documentation updates

 With Event Bus removed, we focused on Knative Eventing Mesh.
-For 1.12, this also meant providing you with additional documentation on [event processing and delivery](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#details-event-processing-and-delivery).
-If you are interested in setting Kafka as your default Channel implementation, read this [tutorial](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#tutorials-configure-the-kafka-channel).
+For 1.12, this also meant providing you with additional documentation on [event processing and delivery](https://kyma-project.io/docs/1.12/components/knative-eventing-mesh/#details-event-processing-and-delivery).
+If you are interested in setting Kafka as your default Channel implementation, read this [tutorial](https://kyma-project.io/docs/1.12/components/knative-eventing-mesh/#tutorials-configure-the-kafka-channel).

 ## Compass

 ### Provisioning of custom components

-With the recent addition to the Kyma Installer you can define the source URL of a component that you want to install.
+With the recent addition to the Kyma Installer, you can define the source URL of a component that you want to install.
 The Runtime Provisioner now fully supports this feature, allowing you to include external components that you want to deploy on provisioned clusters.

-### On-demand revision of Kyma installed on provisioned clusters
+### On-demand revision of the Kyma version on provisioned clusters

 From now on, you can specify a version of the Kyma Installer to be deployed on a provisioned cluster.
 This can help you to debug, track, or fix issues both during development and in an production-ready environment.

 ### Upgrades in Compass Provisioner

-We implemented the first version of [upgrade API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md) in the Runtime Provisioner.
+In this release, we introduced the first version of [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md) the Runtime Provisioner uses to upgrade a Kyma Runtime.
 Though simple, the API allows you to upgrade an existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
 We also included a rollback option, but it may still require additional actions on the cluster.

->**NOTE:** If the migration guide includes any additional instructions, make sure to apply them manually.

 ### Automatic status update for Applications and Runtimes in Compass Director

-When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets their status to **CONNECTED**.
-This operation does not prevent you or the Integration System from managing Application and Runtime status on your own.
+When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets its status to **CONNECTED**.
+This operation does not prevent you or the integration system from managing Application and Runtime statuses on your own.

 ### Automatic Scenario Assignment in Compass Director